-BREAKING: 1 dead in EE crash, road closed
+UPDATE: 1 dead in EE crash, road open to motorists

 The rider of the motorcycle, who was thrown from his bike, was transported to the hospital, but succumbed to his injuries.

-The section of the road in the vicinity of the accident is currently closed until further notice and police are advising members of the public to use an alternative route until the road is reopened.
+The section of the road in the vicinity of the accident was closed this morning as police conducted their investigations.
+They have now reopened roadway to vehicular traffic.

 Add Comment